Vali-Cyber/SecurityPerf/README.md

 # Prerequisites

 To use SecurityPerf, you need two Linux systems, Machine 1 and Machine 2.
+Both machines require 1 GB of free RAM and 10GB of free disk space.
+The RAM is necessary for memory hungry programs such as MySQL, and the disk space is needed to store docker images on each system.
 For the following description, it is assumed that Machine 1 is used to run `run.py` and Machine 2 is used to run the services being benchmarked.

 ### Machine 1